zesk/build/docs/hooks/make-env.md

-## `hookMakeEnvironment` - Default hook runs `bin/build/pipeline/make-env.sh` directly.
+## `hookEnvironmentFileMake` - Default hook runs `bin/build/pipeline/make-env.sh` directly.
 To customize this

 Default hook runs `bin/build/pipeline/make-env.sh` directly.
 To customize this override this hook in your project.